Data-efficient Targeted Token-level Preference Optimization for LLM-based Text-to-Speech: Abstract

 \section{Abstract}

-Aligning text-to-speech (TTS) system outputs with human feedback through preference optimization has been shown to effectively improve the robustness and naturalness of language model-based TTS models.
+Aligning text-to-speech (TTS) system outputs with human feedback through preference optimization has been shown to effectively improve the robustness and naturalness of LLM-based TTS models.
 Current approaches primarily require paired desirable and undesirable samples at the utterance level.
 However, such pairs are often limited in TTS output data, and utterance-level formulation prevents fine-grained token-level optimization needed for accurate pronunciation alignment.
 In this study, we propose TKTO that eliminates the need for paired data, enabling a more data-efficient training paradigm, and directly targets token-level units, automatically providing fine-grained alignment signals without token-level annotations.
-TKTO improves the challenging Japanese TTS accuracy by 39\% and reduces CER by 54\%, automatically assigning $12.8 \times$ stronger reward to targeted tokens.
+TKTO improves the challenging Japanese TTS accuracy by 39\% and reduces CER by 54\%, \diff{leveraging $6\times$ more training data and} assigning $12.8 \times$ stronger reward to targeted tokens.